 Our Service | FAQs | Driving Tips | Places of Interest | Crossing Borders

-With more than 200 city center, train station and international airport branches all over the world we are ideally situated to help you quickly continue your journey.
-You can always book easily online and depending on the car class you can generally cancel your reservation without charge.
+With our city center, train station and international airport branches all over the world we are ideally situated to help you quickly continue your journey.
+You can always easily book online and depending on the car class you can generally cancel your reservation without charge.
 While you book you can also take advantage of our great deals on optional add-ons.
-Read on and let us inspire you to find out more about all the top cities and sightseeing destinations you can reach with your car rental in Germany.
-Our Places of Interest section can help you plan your tip with suggestions of the top architectural and natural sights you can visit.

 With our car rental deals in Germany you can drive an array of premium brands such as Mercedes-Benz, BMW, Jaguar, and Audi.
 You can choose an automatic vehicle, book a child seat or arrange a one way car rental.
 Optional extras can be added to your rental vehicle on the bookings page.

 In Germany, all driving licenses from EU countries are accepted.
 If your license is printed using a non-Latin alphabet, for instance in Russian, Arabic or Chinese, you will need to get an International Driving Permit (IDP).
 An IDP can only be obtained before you leave the United States from either the American Automobile Association (AAA) or the American Automobile Touring Alliance(AATA).
 Generally countries that speak English will not require an IDP.

 All drivers aged 18 and older may rent a car in Germany with Sixt.
 When you are in the booking engine there is also a menu with the age requirements for specific car models.
 Note that a young driver surcharge applies for those under 23.